sebmatecho/HousesPrices/readme.md

 ### Proposed by [Sébastien Lozano-Forero](https://www.linkedin.com/in/sebastienlozanoforero/)

 ## Project information
-This project was proposed as way to showcase my skills, as part of my [Data Science Portfolio] (https://sebmatecho.github.io/Portfolio/).
+This project was proposed as way to showcase my skills, as part of my [Data Science Portfolio](https://sebmatecho.github.io/Portfolio/).
 This end-to-end project starts with raw data (thanks Kaggle!) and ends with an app running in production able to describe housing dynamics and suggesting prices using a Machine Learning model.
 #### Methods used
 - Exploratory Data Analysis (EDA)
 - Data Visualization